gecko-dataset #

 By default the tests will replay back previously recorded API interactions.
 To affect how tests interact with the API you will have to

-GECKO_API_KEYenvironment variable to a valid Geckboard API key.
-For example in
+- Set a GECKO_API_KEY environment variable to a valid Geckboard API key.
+For example in bash:

 ` $ export GECKO_API_KEY=<my api key> `